kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 However, what remains missing is a common and standardized method to convey switch network topology information to the Kubernetes ecosystem.

-Currently, Kubernetes lacks a unified standard for representing network topology.
 This gap creates challenges for developing control plane components and applications that could leverage topology-aware features.

 For example, AWS has begun addressing this by introducing `topology.k8s.aws/network-node-layer-N` node labels to represent its 3-tier networking structure.
 However, this solution is cloud-specific and does not address broader use cases.